Eventyret/DevHangout/README.md

 Since the project is built with Bootstrap 4 (Bootswatch) I'm fairly certain things are responsive, though there will always be widths and heights that are uncommon and will "glitch".

-There is a known glitch with the FAB button regarding the Name property been undefnied.
-I tried multiple fixes, but as this has been intermitted bug i decied late on that I would remove the name to give the user a better experience until i could hunt down the propper cause.
+There is a known glitch with the FAB button regarding the Name property been undefined.
+I tried multiple fixes, but as this has been intermitted bug I decided late on that I would remove the name to give the user a better experience until I could hunt down the proper cause.

 ## Installing and building